🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Featured Boating Product

-Outboard Motor Muffs
+Better Boat Outboard Motor Muffs

 Check Price on Amazon - Better Boat's outboard motor muffs allow you to test or warm up your engine before heading out on the water.
 They're also handy for flushing saltwater residue and winterizing your boat.
-It connects to a standard garden hose and flushes excess fuel, saltwater, fresh water and contaminates from your engine.
+It connects to a standard garden hose and flushes excess fuel, saltwater, fresh water and contaminants from your engine.

 Off You Go!

 So now you know why we use horsepower as our unit of measure for power output.
 You also know approximately how much HP you need for various types of boats.
 But, do you know the maximum horsepower output of a Nimitz-class aircraft carrier?
-Why that would be 260,000 HP.
+That would be 260,000 HP.
 Just FYI.